WrighTeck/software-testing-portfolio/manual-tests/bug-reports.md

 # Sample Bug Reports – Web, OTT & Mobile QA

 This file includes sample bug reports based on issues discovered during manual or exploratory testing.
-These are simplified versions based on real QA workflows.
+These are simplified test steps and specifics for reproducing actual results.

 ---